 Overflowing with colorful produce from California’s rich agricultural land, Santa Monica’s farmers markets are a literal feast for the senses.
-Better yet, strolling the open-air gatherings is a quintessential slice of genuine Southern California life—which, around here, happens to mean bagging your berries alongside A-list celebs and lauded chefs.
+Better yet, strolling the open-air gatherings is a quintessential slice of genuine Southern California life—which, around here, happens to mean bagging your berries alongside A-list celebs and lauded chefs from top Santa Monica restaurants.
 And with easy bus access and bike-friendly options like bike valets, arriving is easy with public transportation.
+If you’re looking for a farmers market in the Los Angeles area, you can’t miss Santa Monica’s.
 Here’s the scoop on each of Santa Monica's farmers markets.
-By Elizabeth Jenkins

 DOWNTOWN SANTA MONICA FARMERS MARKETS

 Downtown Santa Monica Farmers Markets on Wednesdays 8am to 1pm